LeBron ‘Unhappy’ In Cleveland, Golden State May Get Opportunity To Pitch Offer To James

 Ken Berger of Bleacher Report talked about how James is not pleased with the relationship developing between Cavaliers owner Dan Gilbert and guard Isaiah Thomas.
 According to Berger, Thomas has become the favorite of Gilbert.

-By playing favorites, Gilbert is not making things easier for the team as the locker room chemistry will be affected leading to poor play on the court.
+By playing favorites, Gilbert is not making things easier for the team, as the locker room chemistry will be affected, leading to poor play on the court.
 Additionally, a league source says LeBron sees “everybody as a shill for Dan,” which is also bad for chemistry and a good reason why James would want to leave an unhappy situation.